Application Requirements

 International Applicants

 RIT architecture online welcomes international applicants who hold the equivalent of a U.S. bachelor’s degree from an accredited college or university.
 This is often represented by 16 total years of education.
+Transcripts from all post-secondary institutions attended are required.
+Transcripts should include transcript grading keys.
+For international degrees that do not include a US grading scale, Official Evaluations will be required.
+Evaluations must come from an approved NACES organization if accreditation can be confirmed on the World Higher Education Database.
+If the accreditation cannot be verified by WHED, a WES evaluation is required.

 Please be aware that the students in the online M.Arch. program are not eligible for a student visa to study in the United States since most work is completed virtually.
 We will work with you to secure the appropriate visa for the in-person immersions.